 Note!
 We had a LifeStraw water filter so we could use tap water for drinking, we didn’t buy water on the trek.
 If you’re going to buy water add about NRP 150-200/US$1-2 pp. to the budget.
 A one-liter bottle costs usually about NRP 25, at Panchase the price is NRP 100/US$1 per bottle.

-Some sources say it’s an easy trek suitable for families with children and elderly people we don’t think so, it’s not the most difficult hike in the region the highest point is 2500m but it’s not that easy considering many steep ascend and descends on the route and remoteness of the area.
-I’d say it’s 5 out of 10 difficulties.
+Some sources say it’s an easy trek suitable for families with children and elderly people and I agree.
+Panchase is not the most difficult hike in the Annapurna region, the highest point of the route is shy 2500m.
+Don’t underestimate it it’s not that easy considering many steep ascents and descents on the route and the remoteness of the area.
+I’d give the Panchase trek 4 out of 10 (10 being the Annapurna Circuit trek).
+We did this trek as an acclimatization hike before doing the Poon Hill and Mardi Himal trek.

 Guided tour or independent trek